Best Practices for Smart-1 Cloud

 Smart-1 Cloud License

-If you want to continue to use the service after the trial period ends, contact Check Point Sales to purchase a license.
+New accounts include a 30‑day trial.
+To continue to use the service after the trial period, contact Check Point Sales to purchase a license.

 -